vpenades/InteropTypes/README.md

-This is specially true when dealing with image acquisition devices, GPU textures, or client bitmaps like GDI or WIC, that typically use unmanaged memory to store bitmaps, and forces developers to write cumbersome and sometimes unsafe code.
+This is specially true when dealing with image acquisition devices, GPU textures, or client bitmaps like GDI or WIC, that typically use unmanaged memory to store bitmaps, and forces developers to write cumbersome and sometimes dangerous code.

 Exchanging bitmaps between libraries is a challenge, and __InteropBitmaps__ is an attempt to solve this issue by providing a number of low level